PaulMacLachlan/the_solar_grid/README.md

 # What is The Solar Grid?

-_"An ailing Earth.
+*_"An ailing Earth.
 A superior Mars.
-And two orphans who will change everything."_
+And two orphans who will change everything."_*

 * “Big, complex, eccentric, with some marvellous stylistic choices and some serious intelligence.” </br>
 – WARREN ELLIS, author of TRANSMETROPOLITAN, GUN MACHINE, and NORMAL

 * “The Solar Grid is an exhilarating and important slab of sci-fi comix.” </br>
-– COREY J. WHITE, author of KILLING GRAVITY, and VOID BLACK sHADOW
+– COREY J. WHITE, author of KILLING GRAVITY, and VOID BLACK SHADOW

 * “Already it's claimed the title of my favorite comic series of 2016 and one of my favorite science fiction comics of all time.” </br>
 – PATRICK LAROSE, COMIC BASTARDS